Religious leaders to invoke Frederick Douglass on July 4th

 The gathering came two years after Rev. William Barber, of Goldsboro, North Carolina, and Rev. Liz Theoharis of New York City encouraged activists in 40 states to take part in acts of civil disobedience, teach-ins, and demonstrations to force communities to address poverty on the anniversary of King’s 1968 planned event, which was held after he was killed in Memphis, Tennessee.

-Barber said the coalition is operating in 45 states.
+The coalition is operating in 45 states, Barber said.
 Organizers have visited impoverished colonias along the U.S.-Mexico border and met with poor white farmers in Kansas.

 Associated Press writer Russell Contreras is a member of the AP’s Race and Ethnicity team.
 Follow him on Twitter at http://twitter.com/russcontreras